 Your outline of research interests should tell us where within the field of Classics your academic interests lie, what you have worked on in the past and what you would like to work on in the future.
 We also ask you to submit a list of Greek and Latin texts that you have read in the original language in an academic context.
+Please indicate only substantial portions read (i.e. at least a page, not small extracts).
+You can list texts read on your own (i.e. not within a classroom setting), but please mark them as such.
 This information helps us to gauge your level of preparation in the ancient languages.
 Your writing sample should be a piece of polished scholarly writing, such as a paper written for a course or part of an undergraduate thesis, usually no more than 20 pages in length, exclusive of bibliography.

 You should solicit letters of recommendation from two people who know you well in an academic context and can attest to your scholarly strengths, achievements, and potential.
-Your recommenders can submit their letters online or, if they would prefer, e-mail them directly to the Graduate Administrator at firstname.lastname@example.org by December 15.
-We ask that they too respect the deadline of December 15.
+Your recommenders can submit their letters online or, if they would prefer, e-mail them directly to the Graduate Administrator at email@example.com by mid December.
+We ask that they too respect the deadline.
 Finally, you may submit a curriculum vitae listing your scholarly and other accomplishments, if you wish, but this is not required as part of the application.

 Students who wish to be considered for the Diversity Fellowship should indicate this in their outline of research interests.
 They should also explain in a few sentences in what sense they consider themselves to belong to a group under-represented in the department or the field (e.g. on the basis of race, ethnicity, sexual orientation, socio-economic status, etc.).
 Applications for the Fellowship will be considered by the Admissions Committee and the successful applicant informed in their letter of admission.
 Application for the Fellowship will not be a factor in admission decisions.